contensis/docs-management-http/key-concepts/workflow.md

 **If a workflow event is invoked that is not valid for the current state, then a `WorkflowException` will be raised detailing the invalid action.**

 It is important to note certain states have 'sysUpdate' and 'sysDelete' events, which can't be invoked directly through a workflow event invocation, but can be invoked using the entry POST and DELETE operations.
-When an entry is in the Published state, invoking a entry POST update (which in-turn invokes sysUpdate) will automatically move the state back to Authoring.
+When an entry is in the Published state, invoking a entry POST update (which in-turn invokes sysUpdate) will automatically move the state back to Draft.

 ## Event permissioning

 The invocation of workflow events is controlled by the roles & permissions security API, which can be configured within the Contensis Roles screens.
 Individual events can be permissioned so that granular control is possible, ensuring each step of a workflow is only invocable by an authorized user.
-If authorization is denied when invoking a workflow event then a `SecurityException` is raised, detailing the unauthorized access.
+If authorization is denied when invoking a workflow event then a 403 response is returned.